 What is considered “high” institutional ownership?

 What constitutes a high level of institutional ownership?
 We calculated this based on the ranges we see in the market.
-Within a small radius of a given city block, if more than about 5% of single family homes are institutionally owned, we categorize the location as having as “very high” institutional ownership.
+If more than about 5% of single family homes in a given location are institutionally owned, we categorize the location as having as “very high” institutional ownership.

 Ownership of single family rentals (SFRs) by big companies is concentrated in certain pockets of the Metroplex.
 Many of them are in moderately-priced areas.